 Raphael's 'Transfiguration'

-Moses and Elijah appear before the transfigured Christ with Peter, James and John looking on.
+Moses and Eljah appear before the transfigured Christ with Peter, James, and John looking on.
 The two figures kneeling on the left are Justus and Pastor who were the patron saints of Medici’s archbishopric and the cathedral for which the painting was intended.

-The upper portion of the painting includes, from left to right, James, Peter and John, traditionally symbols of faith, hope and love, hence the symbolic colors of blue-yellow, green and red for their robes.
+The upper portion of the painting includes from left to right, James, Peter and John, traditionally symbols of faith, hope and love, hence the symbolic colors, yellow, green and red for their robes.

 The figure in the blue robe on the bottom left is probably Matthew.
 He consults a book but cannot find the solution to cure the young man.
 The young disciple in the yellow robe is Philip.
 To Philip’s right, in the red robe, is Andrew.
 The man behind Andrew, pointing to the sick boy, is Judas Thaddeus, and the older man to his left is Simon.
 The man on the far left is probably Judas Iscariot.
 The man behind the boy holding him is his father who is in the green robe.
 He looks at the disciples while pointing at the young man.